GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 Now we have gotten this far, we need to make sure the database URL is ready to receive the new ElephantSQL database.
 For this we need to install two new packages from pip into the project:

-1) Firstly we need to install <strong>dj_database_url</strong> and <strong>psycopg2</strong> for us to connect our external database.
+1) Firstly we need to install **dj_database_url** and **psycopg2** for us to connect our external database.
 ``` pip install dj_database_url==0.5.0 psycopg2 ```
 2) Next freeze the requirements in a txt file.
 ``` pip freeze > requirements.txt ```
-3) In settings.py, underneath the import <strong>import os</strong>, import dj_database_url.
+3) In settings.py, underneath the import **import os**, import dj_database_url.
 ``` import os ```
 ``` import dj_database_url ```
-4) Then scroll down to <strong>DATABASES</strong> and update the following code so the original test database that is connected to sqlite3 is temporarily commented out and we can now connect our ElephantSQL database to the project. (as per the picture below)
+4) Then scroll down to **DATABASES** and update the following code so the original test database that is connected to sqlite3 is temporarily commented out and we can now connect our ElephantSQL database to the project. (as per the picture below)

 ![image](https://user-images.githubusercontent.com/72948843/204847520-afc8b35b-ee37-4c9d-ac43-8728e802271d.png)

-<strong> IMPORTANT! </strong>
+**IMPORTANT!**
-DO NOT COMMIT at this point as this will expose your ElephantSQL database link on Github.
+DO NOT COMMIT at this point as this will expose your ElephantSQL database link on GitHub.
 This is just a temporary measure to prepare our database for migration.
 It will be removed shortly.

-5) In the terminal run <strong>showmigrations</strong> to confirm that it is now connected to the external database.
+5) In the terminal run **showmigrations** to confirm that it is now connected to the external database.
 ``` python3 manage.py showmigrations ```

 6) If you are, a list of all migrations shall appear but all unchecked.